-Figure E.7.6.
-Wind speed and direction averages by day of the month.
 Wind Speed Occurrence by Direction Figure E.7.7 displays the average wind speed for each direction the wind comes from.
 It also shows the percent of time in that direction bin.
-The highest wind speeds come from the north for this site.
+The highest wind speeds come from the south for this site.

 Figure E.7.7.
 Average wind speed for each direction bin and % time in that bin.
 Frequency Wind Rose Figure E.7.8 displays a frequency wind rose.
-The largest portion of the wind comes from the north and north-northeast.
-Frequency by Direction
+The largest portion of the wind comes from the south, but there are contributions from several directions.

 Figure E.7.8.
 Wind rose displaying wind direction frequency.
-Energy Rose Figure E.7.9 is an energy wind rose, showing the number of kWh/m2 available from 16 compass-point directions.
-The largest portion of energy comes from the northern region.
-This is due to the higher wind speeds from this direction and the combination of a high frequency of occurrence of these winds.
-Energy by Direction
+Energy Rose Figure E.7.9 is an energy wind rose, showing the number of $kWh/m^2$ available from 16 compass-point directions.
+The largest portion of energy comes from the south to the south-southeast region.
+This is due to the higher wind speeds in the south and the combination of a high frequency of occurrence of these winds.

 Figure E.7.9.
-Energy wind rose with units in kWh/m2.
+Energy wind rose with units in $kWh/m^2$ .